Ballet anacréontique in one act

-According to the Roman poet, Ovid, Flora was originally a Greek nymph called Chloris.
-The myth says that one day, Chloris was wandering in a field when Zephyrus, the God of the West Wind saw her and fell in love with her.
+According to the myth, Flora was originally a Greek nymph called Chloris.
+One day, Chloris was wandering in a field when Zephyrus, the God of the West Wind saw her and fell in love with her.
 He then abducted the nymph and married her.
-As proof of his love, Zephyrus granted his new bride with the power to rule the flowers, plants, trees and orchards, thus Chloris became Flora, the Goddess of the Spring and Flowers.
+As proof of his love, Zephyrus granted his new bride with the power to rule the flowers, plants, trees and orchards, thus Chloris became Flora, the Goddess of the Flowers.

-The Awakening of Flora was created and staged as part of the celebrations at Peterhof Palace for the wedding of the Grand Duchess Xenia Alexandrovna, daughter of Tsar Alexander III, to the Grand Duke Alexander Mikhailovich on the 6th August [O.S.
+The Awakening of Flora was created and staged as part of the celebrations at Peterhof Palace for the wedding of the Grand Duchess Xenia Alexandrovna, daughter of Tsar Alexander III, and the Grand Duke Alexander Mikhailovich on the 6th August [O.S.
 25th July] 1894.
-Originally, Petipa and Drigo was creating a new ballet entitled Le Bal champêtre for the summer season of that year, the producing of which was announced on the 28th April [O.S.
+Originally, Petipa and Drigo were creating a new ballet entitled Le Bal champêtre for the summer season of that year, the producing of which was announced on the 28th April [O.S.
 6th April] 1894 in the newspaper The New Time.
 On the 8th May [O.S.
 26th April], however, the newspaper announced that the new ballet for the Peterhof summer season was now called The Awakening of Flora.
 It seems that The Awakening of Flora was reformulated from Le Bal champêtre, perhaps when it was announced that it would be performed as a ballet for an Imperial wedding.
 The gala for the Imperial Wedding included The Awakening of Flora and the second act of Gounod’s Romeo and Juliet.
 The ballet was later transferred to the Imperial Mariinsky Theatre, where it had its Imperial Theatre première on the 14th January [O.S.
 2nd January] 1895 with the original cast members from the Peterhof première.
-The Imperial Theatre première of The Awakening of /flora was part of a farewell benefit performance for the ballerina Maria Anderson, who had sadly been forced into early retirement after sustaining burn injuries in a horrific accident that occurred during a rehearsal for Cinderella, in which her costume caught alight on an ironing device.
+The Imperial Theatre première of The Awakening of Flora was part of a farewell benefit performance for the ballerina Maria Anderson, who had sadly been forced into early retirement after sustaining burn injuries in a horrific accident that occurred during a rehearsal for Cinderella, in which her costume caught alight on an ironing device.